One of the benefits of getting married is sharing things with your new

-spouse, Instead of two rent payment to make, there is only one rent payment.
+spouse.
+Instead of two rent payment to make, there is only one.
+The same

-The same is true of cable, electricity, gas and water bills.
-Married couples
+is true of cable, electricity, gas and water bills.
+Married couples benefit

-benefit from sharing legal and financial assets and health and insurance
+from sharing legal and financial assets and health and insurance policies

-policies as well.
-When a couple is married and both are working, couples
+as well.
+When a couple is married and both are working, couples usually

-health insurance, needs to contact the human resources department of his
+insurance, needs to contact the human resources department of his or her

-or her company as soon as divorce proceedings begin to start the process
+company as soon as divorce proceedings begin to start the process of obtaining

-of obtaining health coverage under the company.
-Once divorced, you no
+health coverage under the company.
+Once divorced, you no longer can remain

-longer can remain under your ex-spouse’s health insurance.
-Any children
+under your ex-spouse’s health insurance.
+Any children in the marriage

-in the marriage can still be covered under the other parent’s insurance
+can still be covered under the other parent’s insurance policy.

-policy.
-A non-employee spouse may be able to obtain COBRA insurance after
+A non-employee spouse may be able to obtain COBRA insurance after a divorce,

 Although a divorcing individual may be able to obtain COBRA health insurance,